homabay2016va/VATOOL_Demo/README.md

 Open the "files_to_run" folder and locate the following:
+•	python script – This is an automated program that executes all the necessary Bat files from beginning to end to update the database.
+•	R files:- Combines various VA data to one final file.
+(Incase you want to merge all previous collected data from other forms).
+•	Bat files:- to execute R files on demand from the python program. demova.sql backup file- this is the postgres database backup, go to postgres and restore the file for quick setup.

 ## quick setup
-demova.sql backup file- this is the postgres database backup, go to postgres and restore the file for quick setup.

-python file: this is the file that executes all necessary files (bat files) and other scripts to ensure database is updated appropriately.
+After restoring the database, execute the "pipeline" python script.

 Once the python code executes successfully, you can now go to your browser and enter IP address/DNS of your server.
-If within the server you can use localhost, then apache port then application name. i.e.

-After restoring the database, you can go straight to the Dashboard (Type http://dns:port/CRVS or http://localhost/CRVS (If your apache runs in port 80))
+If within the server you can use localhost, then apache port then application name. i.e. (Type http://dns:port/your_app_folder_name or http://localhost/your_app_folder_name (If your apache runs in port 80))

-## for manual setup
-• vadata.csv – This is the original va data (demo data for this purpose)

-• icd10.csv – A list of ICD10 causes and codes. (for information- not used by the python code but by the pipeline_cod.R code)

-• pipeline_cod.R - Customized code for running COD using both Insilico and InterVA and produces the "merged_cod_va.csv" file.
-Begin by opening this and make necessary adjustment to run with your data.
-End product should be the following file.

-• merged_cod_va.csv – This is the va data that is merged with respective COD and ICD10 codes.
-This is important file for the dashboard python code.

-• python_code.py – This is python code that will pick the "merged_cod_va.csv" and run analytics/data checks on it.
-In future, this code should be incooporated into the OpenVA pipeline for easy use and installation.
-Then execute this file after executing the R file.
-This also pushes data to postgres database for use by the dashboard.

-Type http://dns:port/CRVS or http://localhost/CRVS (If your apache runs in port 80)

 Dashboard is ready for use.

-Further documentation is also in this folder "VATOOL_documentation.pdf"
+Further documentation is also in this folder "VATOOL_documentation.pdf" and the video tutorial file.

-# Future updates
-Have a desktop app that is customizable and easier to install and use.
-Doing away with need to install webserver.
-Thank you!

 Developed by:
 Odhiambo Collins Ochieng